Asymptotically optimal discretization of hedging strategies with jumps: Main results

-with $\gamma_t(z) = \phi(t,Y_{t} (1+z)) - \phi(t,Y_{t})$, which means that we can apply Proposition \ref{sde.prop}.
+with $\gamma_t(z) = \phi(t,Y_{t} (1+z)) - \phi(t,Y_{t})$, which means that we can apply Proposition~\ref{sde.prop}.
 The local boundedness conditions required by this proposition follow from the local boundedness of $Y$ and the continuity of the derivatives of $\phi$.
-The second statement is a direct corollary of Proposition \ref{sym.prop}.\\ \end{proof}
+The second statement is a direct corollary of Proposition \ref{sym.prop}. \end{pf}

-\begin{remark} Using Cauchy-Schwarz inequality and the fact that $Y$ admits all moments (because $Z$ has bounded jumps), one can show that the following more compact condition implies the integrability conditions of Proposition \ref{sym.prop}: for some $\delta >0$,
+\begin{remark} Using the Cauchy--Schwarz inequality and the fact that $Y$ admits all moments (because $Z$ has bounded jumps), one can show that the following more compact condition implies the integrability conditions of Proposition \ref{sym.prop}: for some $\delta>0$,